Back to Homeschool! 5 Easy Ways to Incorporate Outdoor Learning

 Improve your children’s research, writing and technical prowess by having them prepare a report or a Google Slides, Keynote, or PowerPoint presentation on your town’s history.

 Rejoin Your Homeschool Group or Enjoy Activities with Friends

-If you were a part of a homeschool group, or have friends that homeschool, re-connect with them and plan safe, fun outdoor group activities.
-Visit an interactive museum, art museum, or local park.
-Hold classes outside or enjoy a field trip to a local destination, such as an aquarium, a nature center, zoo, or a community organization such as a fire station.
+If you’re a part of a homeschool group or co-op, or have friends that homeschool, connect with them and plan fun outdoor group activities.
+Hold classes outside at a park or enjoy a field trip to a local destination, such as an aquarium, museum, nature center, zoo, or a community organization such as a fire station.

-Bringing kids of all ages back together in a safe manner will give them a sense of normalcy and relief.
-You’ll also be building their social skills, which is an important aspect of a well-rounded education.
-Depending on their age group, kids can make crafts, build model rockets, play hide and seek, take a camping trip, visit an outdoor market or do almost anything that includes social interaction.
+Bringing kids of all ages together builds their social skills, which is an important aspect of a well-rounded education.
+Depending on their age group, kids can make crafts, build model rockets, play hide and seek, take a camping trip, visit an outdoor market, or do almost anything that includes social interaction.

 Because the places they visit are usually new, this learning experience is always exciting and fresh.
 It’s also incredibly flexible: some families have their children work on their core subjects using an online curriculum program in the morning and then explore and learn new things throughout the afternoon.
 It’s an effective technique for incorporating outdoor learning into your child’s education.

 Optimize your learning opportunities by combining outdoor learning fun with an interactive program such as Time4Learning.
 This is especially helpful for students who require extra help in certain subjects, or just benefit from a program that reinforces their skill set and builds new skills through motivational exercises.

 By integrating various educational resources and activities, you will keep your child’s interest in their studies at a high level in preparation for a successful school year.
 Plus, with Time4Learning, you’ll be able to take the learning anywhere.